Disability pensions and work ability

 When a disability benefit is granted in the form of a partial disability pension, the individual is considered to have some work ability left and to be able to continue working while drawing a partial disability pension.
 However, the individual is not required to work.
 Nearly 80 per cent of individuals on a partial disability pension work while drawing the pension.

-Those with a higher education and those recently retired work more often while receiving a pension than those with a primary education and those who have received a full disability pension for a longer time.
+Women, those with a higher education and those recently retired on a disability pension work more often while receiving a pension than men, those with a primary education and those who have received a disability pension for a longer time.
+Working while receiving a disability pension is also more common among public sector employees and those with a long working life than among private sector employees and those with a shorter working life.

 Read more on Etk.fi: